TRAIL CONDITIONS +

 The land managers of Lysterfield Park are Parks Victoria.
 They are responsible for the safety of the mountain bike trails.

-Our MTB trail conditions are monitored by the Parks Victoria staff regularly.
-Under the Parks Act, Parks Victoria rangers will close MTB trails if certain criteria are met.
+MTB trail conditions are monitored by Parks Victoria staff and under the Parks Act, Parks Victoria rangers will close MTB trails if certain criteria are met.